 The NPs can handle most problems you may have while on campus.
 They can do exams, order labs and x-rays and write prescriptions.

-There is a physician available for more complicated or serious conditions Tuesday, Wednesday and Friday mornings from 8:30 am to 9:30 am.
+There is a physician available for more complicated or serious conditions Wednesday mornings.

 Is my health information confidential?